Kitchen Backsplash Costs: Installation, Materials & More

 In This Article

-The typical cost to install a kitchen backsplash is $900–$3,500 for most 20–40 square foot areas.
-Price ranges tend to vary from $25 to $90 per square foot installed, dependent upon the material.
+The typical cost to install a kitchen backsplash is $900 to $3,500 for most 20 to 40 square foot areas.
+Price ranges tend to vary from $25 to $90 per square foot installed, depending on the material.

 Comparing common backsplash materials by cost